rahulkumarm/rahulkumarm.github.io/index.md

 ### Falsifying the Causal Relevance of Linear Decoding Methods (Ongoing)

-In this research project we find that an interaction between selectivity and the average activity of the neuron better predicts ablation performance deficits for groups of neurons in AlexNet, VGG16, MobileNetV2, and ResNet101.
+In this research project it has been discovered that the interaction between selectivity and the average activity of neurons provides a more accurate prediction of ablation performance deficits in groups of neurons across AlexNet, VGG16, MobileNetV2, and ResNet101.

 <img src="images/ablation.png?raw=true" alt=""/>